A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-The remaining survey is structured into five sections of which the first four correspond to the four research questions respectively.
-To begin with, \autoref{sec:req} introduces a notion of an event prediction method, a taxonomy and according classification of existing event prediction methods ($\mapsto$ RQ1). \autoref{sec:arch} gives the reasoning for placing an event prediction method as an integral component into the generalized PCM system, presents the generalized PCM system in detail and explains the requirements for assessing event prediction methods ($\mapsto$ RQ2).
-Then, \autoref{sec:assessment} shows to what extent existing prediction methods fulfill requirements and pinpoints exemplary method features that meet the respective requirement ($\mapsto$ RQ3).
-Next, \autoref{sec:challenges} highlights major open challenges and distills research directions ($\mapsto$ RQ4).
-Lastly, \autoref{sec:conclusion} concludes and identifies limitations of the survey.
+\autoref{sec:req} introduces a notion of an EP method and places EP methods into the generalized PCM system ($\mapsto$ RQ1). \autoref{sec:arch} explains the requirements for assessing EP methods ($\mapsto$ \janikrr{RQ1}). \autoref{sec:assessment} shows to what extent existing prediction methods fulfill requirements and pinpoints exemplary method properties that meet the respective requirement ($\mapsto$ \janikrr{RQ2}). \autoref{sec:challenges} highlights open challenges and distills research directions ($\mapsto$ \janikrr{RQ3}).
+Lastly, \autoref{sec:conclusion} concludes, \janikrev{presents our survey's impact} and identifies limitations of the survey.
+Note that we provide a supplemental online-only appendix and an online repository as supplementary material\supplementary. \janikrr{Amongst others, the supp. material features an integrated taxonomy of EP methods and a classification of all 260 EP methods into the integrated taxonomy.}